Codecademy/docs/content/cpp/concepts/strings/terms/substr/substr.md

   - 'paths/computer-science'
 ---

-The `.substr()` method returns a portion of a string specified by starting position and length.
+The `.substr()` method returns a portion of a string specified by a starting position and length.

 ## Syntax